-SNAP CAN providers and the state program team rely on the State's DCC to ensure clients, and the state as a whole, are provided with adequate child care.
-Additionally, because the state operates an entirely voluntary program, SNAP benefits are not impacted by a client's inability to obtain child care for participation in E&T. The SNAP CAN Program's cap of \$300 per participant per month is also intended to cover any emergency child care in the case of family member illness, dependent care facility closures due to COVID, and/or other illness outbreaks, and more.

-SNAP CAN providers are also encouraged to develop strong working relationships with the Head Start locations in their area.
-In FFY 2024, SNAP CAN and Head Start plan to host small events to connect providers and the Head Start locations in their area.
+SNAP CAN Providers and the State program team rely on the State's DCC to ensure clients, and the State as a whole, are provided with adequate child care.
+Additionally, because the State operates an entirely voluntary E&T program, SNAP benefits are not impacted by a client's inability to obtain child care for participation in E&T. The SNAP CAN Program's cap of \$300 per participant per month is also intended to cover any emergency child care in the case of family member illness, dependent care facility closures due to COVID, and/or other illness outbreaks, and more.
+SNAP CAN providers are also encouraged to develop strong working relationships with Head Start locations in their area.
 Through the intentional building of relationships to reduce barriers for families, all involved will be able to communicate about capacity, waiting lists, requirements, and more.